Droit du seigneur: France

-The Holy Roman Empire
+Holy Roman Empire

 In Mozart's The Marriage of Figaro, which premiered in 1786 with a libretto by Lorenzo Da Ponte, the comic plot revolves around the successful efforts of the young bride and groom, Susanna and Figaro, to block the efforts of the unfaithful Count Almaviva to seduce Susanna.
 To achieve his aim, the frustrated Count threatens to reinstitute droit du seigneur.
 It was based on a play of the same title by Pierre Beaumarchais.

 Italy

-In the Kingdom of Naples and its Calabrian territories a notable case occurred with the nobleman Francesco Campitelli (1596 – 1668), count of Melissa and prince of Strongoli, who in 1624 issued an ordinance to reinstate the alleged ius primae noctis over his peasantry in the feudal domain of Melissa.
+In the Kingdom of Naples and its Calabrian territories a notable case occurred with the nobleman Francesco Campitelli (1596–1668), count of Melissa and prince of Strongoli, who in 1624 issued an ordinance to reinstate the alleged jus primae noctis over his peasantry in the feudal domain of Melissa.
 According to local chronicles, the measure provoked popular outrage, and Campitelli's cruelty in enforcing the practice, including the abduction of brides from church following wedding ceremonies, became part of his enduring legend.
-Although the historicity and legal basis of this alleged right remain unverified, the episode has been cited in regional accounts as a curious example of feudal excess in southern Italy.
+Although the historicity and legal basis of this alleged right remain unverified, the episode has been cited in regional accounts as an example of feudal excess in southern Italy.